Chapter 1:

 Flipping the pages slowly like she wasn’t reading.

-Her hair leaning in front, messy from the quick re-adjustment of the hair and leaning on the cushion too long, but she didn’t seemed to mind at all.
+Her hair had slipped in front, messy from leaning on the cushion too long, but she didn’t seem to mind at all.

 For a while, nothing happened, completely peaceful.